Swap your Home

 Permission can be refused if:

-- Legal action is being taken.
-Examples could include a Notice of Seeking Possession having been served, a court order issued or a member of your household being subject to a criminal behaviour order or an injunction order.
+- Legal action is being taken, for example: a Notice of Seeking Possession having been served, a court order issued or a member of your household being subject to a criminal behaviour order or an injunction order.

 - The property is unsuitable for the household wanting to move e.g it is too large or too small or adapted for people with disabilities.